How we help children through our Child Rights Project:

-- To identify child laborers and help the expansion of the Indian Government’s National Child Labor Project (NCLP).
+- We identify child laborers and help the expansion of the Indian Government’s National Child Labor Project (NCLP).
 Click here to know more about NCLP.

-- To promote income generation/increment activities among the families of the child laborers.
+- We promote income generation/increment activities among the families of the child laborers.
 Read more to know how we do this.

-- To provide scholarships and expense cover for mending the losses incurred due to labor prevention.
+- We provide scholarships and expense cover for mending the losses incurred due to labor prevention.

 Statistics to describe why India needs this project.

 Read about Anitha, the cursed doctor to understand more.